aka: Seasonal Motif

 - Starting with Pokémon Black and White, the four seasons rotate each month, meaning they all last around 30 days apiece.
 The Pokemon Deerling and Sawsbuck were also shown to have different Forms in different Seasons, and some routes and cities even have different routes/paths/items depending on Season.

-- Downplayed in Pikmin 2.
-Each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas: Valley of Repose is set in winter, Awakening Wood is set in spring, Perplexing Pool is set in summer, and Wistful Wild is set in autumn.
+- Downplayed in Pikmin 2 and 3.
+In both games, each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas.
+In the second game, Valley of Repose is set in winter, Awakening Wood is set in spring, Perplexing Pool is set in summer, and Wistful Wild is set in autumn.
+The third game has it like this: Tropical Wilds (summer), Garden of Hope (spring), Distant Tundra (winter) and Twilight River (autumn).

 - Used to excellent effect in Proteus; the seasons cycle gradually as you play and each one brings different visuals and sounds, resulting in much candy for your eyes and ears.